kalisio/feathers-s3/README.md

 * Cons
   - It involves extra complexity on the client side.
   - It requires your S3 bucket has CORS enabled.
+  - It requires your provider support S3 Signature Version 4.
   - It constrains the access to the object for a short time.

 To address these drawbacks, `feathers-s3` provides: